Urban evolution of colonial Quito: Foundation

-The Development Era
+The development era

-Plan Created by Dionisio Alcedo y Herrera and Found in the Archive of Indies.
+Plan created by Dionisio Alcedo y Herrera and found in the Archive of the Indies.

 The first graphical representation of the layout of the city is an anonymous draft dated 1573 made for the Spanish Crown.
 It situates the main elements of the city, but most of them are misplaced.
 It is believed that the author was drafting by memory once he went back to Spain.
 In this plan, the city did not exceeded six by five blocks and it is believed to represent the shape of the city before 1569 since some elements added after this date are not included in this draft.

-When in 1563 King Philip II raised the City of Quito to Royal Audience, new infrastructure was built to house the growing population.
+When King Philip II raised the city of Quito to Royal Audience in 1563, new infrastructure was built to house the growing population.
 Bridges were created over the creeks that crossed through the city and, later, they were piped and leveled to generate more space for dwellings and streets.
 The original topography of the city was changed allowing more people to populate a bigger area.
 This started the period of biggest expansion the city knew for several centuries.

 Over two hundred years had to pass until another plan of the city was drafted.
-In 1734, Dionisio Alcedo y Herrera, President of the Tribunal of the Royal Audience of Quito, created a representation of the layout of the city that showed that Quito had grown over three times its original size and that showed how it had extended especially to the North and South.
+In 1734, Dionisio Alcedo y Herrera, President of the Tribunal of the Royal Audience of Quito, created a representation of the layout of the city that showed that Quito had grown over three times its original size and that showed how it had extended especially to the north and south.
 This was the period of the biggest and most rapid growth of Colonial Quito (Barrera, 1922).
-All the Plazas, Monasteries and most of the streets that are shown in this map, are kept until the current days.
+All the plazas, monasteries, and most of the streets that are shown in this map, are kept until the current days.
 This plan also skillfully incorporates the elevations of the buildings and it is clear that most of them have not changed ever since.